It’s the inevitable question every IT owner faces when shopping for external providers and solutions:

 Those first three actions, while challenging in their own right, are doable; however, that last, vital step of tracking your IT assets will make any manager shudder.
 Simply put, it’s daunting – and it is immediately apparent how an IT spend management software could make this process not only more organized, but smoother and faster.

-Equally daunting is the challenge of shopping for and comparing pricing of various options, to determine what market rates are. vCom’s vManager includes a Kayak-like shopping tool, allowing a customer to easily search, add, and price out potential vendors and providers – swapping them in and out with ease and quickly getting a clear overview of how their budget is being impacted.
+Equally daunting is the challenge of shopping for and comparing pricing of various options, to determine what market rates are. vCom includes a shopping tool that enables you to easily search, add, and price out potential vendors and providers – swapping them in and out with ease and quickly getting a clear overview of how their budget is being impacted.

 Downtime is inevitable to some extent when transitioning products or services, so it has to be managed properly to make sure business is experiencing the least interference possible.
 A few ways to minimize downtime include:

 - Schedule installations, upgrades, and migrations during off or low traffic hours

 - Determine whether a piece-by-piece or all-at-once approach is best for you business (should you be down for one larger chunk, or several short sporadic spurts over time)

 - Ensure that the vendor will work with you to do basic testing before cut-over to your new services.